Duanyll/duanyll.com-hexo/source/wiki/uestc-internet/en.md

 - **I don't know my broadband account or password.**

   - **Update: The password for China Telecom broadband accounts activated in September 2024 is 12345678.**
   - The broadband account for China Mobile is usually `SCXY` followed by your mobile number, and the password is the last 6 digits of your mobile number or a password you set yourself.
-The broadband account for China Telecom is usually your mobile number, and the password is the last 6 digits, the last 8 digits of your mobile number, or `12345678`.
+The broadband account for China Telecom is usually your mobile number, and the password is the last 8 digits of your mobile number or `12345678`.
   - If you don't know your broadband account and password, please call the ISP's customer service.
 The number `61831192` cannot help you retrieve your broadband account and password.
   - If you bind an incorrect account and password, there will be no prompt on the binding page.
 You will only see a login failure message after clicking the “电信登录” (Telecom Login) or “移动登录” (Mobile Login) button.